reemim/reemim.github.io/_pages/compilation.md

 - [How to Contribute](#how-to-contribute)

 ## Papers
-A compilation of academic papers, articles, and publications exploring AI, Language Models, and cultural/human value alignment.
+A compilation of academic papers, articles, and publications exploring AI, Language Models, and cultural value alignment.

 ### 2023
 - [Should ChatGPT be Biased?
 Challenges and Risks of Bias in Large Language Models](https://arxiv.org/pdf/2304.03738.pdf)